FBI found more than 11,000 government records at Trump's Florida home | Law-Order

 One of the records https://storage.courtlistener.com/recap/gov.uscourts.flsd.618763/gov.uscourts.flsd.618763.39.1_1.pdf, released on Friday, provides a little more detail about the 33 boxes and other items the FBI found inside Trump's Mar-a-Lago estate, as part of its ongoing criminal investigation into whether he illegally retained national defense information and tried to obstruct the probe.
 It shows that documents with classification markings were at times co-mingled with other items such as books, magazines and newspaper clippings.

+Also found were unspecified gifts and clothing items.
 Of the more than 11,000 government records and photos, 18 were labeled as "top secret," 54 were labeled "secret" and 31 were labeled "confidential," according to a Reuters tally of the government's inventory.
-"Top secret" is the highest classification level, reserved for the country's most closely held secrets.

-There were also 90 empty folders, 48 of which were marked "classified," while others indicated that they should be returned to staff secretary/military aide.
-It is not clear why the folders were empty, or whether any records could be missing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)